 This section sets out the actions we have taken to assess and address modern slavery risks in our operations and supply chain this year.

-The assessment of modern slavery risks was overseen by G+T’s Risk Committee.
-This committee comprises the accountable heads of operational functions (technology, human resources, marketing and business development, finance), representative partners of the firm, the Chairman, Executive Partner, Chief Executive Officer (CEO) and Chief Risk Officer (CRO).
+Gilbert + Tobin’s risks were overseen by G+T’s Risk Committee.
+This committee comprises the accountable heads of operational functions (technology, human resources, marketing and business development, procurement, finance), representative partners of the firm, the Chairman, Executive Partner, Chief Executive Officer (CEO) and Chief Risk Officer (CRO).

 Gilbert + Tobin has a decentralised approach to procurement with a significant number of staff authorised to make purchases, resulting in a large catalogue of small suppliers, which may increase the risks of modern slavery in our supply chain.